harrypower/CHIPdocs/my_chip_software.md

 sudo ./BUILD-FROM-SCRATCH
 ```

 This will take some time and generate many messages of which some will look like error messages.
-Just ignore them untill it is done then do the following:
+Just ignore them until it is done then do the following:

 ```
 sudo make